 Yanke and Catal Yst (pronounced Yan-kur and Cattal-yist) is about the imagined life of a young boy, fleeing war in his home country.
 This fictional, speculative account is told through images that loosely resemble a graphic novel.
 The graphic novelling approach enables slow thinking about the imagined life of a fictional character to explore issues and concepts of refugeeism, asylum, childhood, and persecution.

-As ideas and understandings grow about what counts as research, and what can be thought of as data, new theorizations about research practices and methodologies also develop and expand.
-For example, arts based, post-qualitative inquiry can offer up new thinking about big issues such as social justice and education and can be used investigatively and pedagogically to gain greater knowledge of the complexities of pressing and often difficult contemporary social issues.
+As ideas and understandings grow about what counts as research, and what can be thought of as data, new theorisations about research practices and methodologies also develop and expand.
+For example, post-qualitative inquiry can offer different modes for thinking about the complexities of pressing and often difficult contemporary social issues.